 aircraft, it wasn't as good in other areas and on the 11th June 1938 Brewster's XF2A-1 went into production, known as the Brewster F2A Buffalo.
 However instead of scrapping Grumman's

-and powered by a 1,000-hp Wright R-1820 radial engine, these first Wildcats were to serve with the French Navy, but due to the fall of France by this time, the British Purchasing
+Powered by a 1,000-hp Wright R-1820 radial engine, these first Wildcats were to serve with the French Navy, but due to the fall of France by this time, the British Purchasing

-Commission took over the order and asked for a small increase in the amount of plane to be supplied.
+Commission took over the order and asked for a small increase in the amount of aircraft to be supplied.
 This aircraft was named by the British as the Martlet I. Serving with the Fleet Air Arm,

-the first to use a US built fighter serving with the British services to shoot down a German aircraft during the Second World War.
+the first to use a US built fighter serving with the British services to shoot down a German aircraft during the

 were shot down by a number of Grumman Wildcats.